844-914-1942

 When you start looking at 12-seater private jets, you'll quickly see that the sticker price is just the beginning.
 Several key factors influence the final cost, whether you're buying new or pre-owned.
 Understanding these drivers will help you make a more informed decision and find an aircraft that truly fits your needs and budget.
 It’s not just about the size; it’s about the aircraft’s history, brand prestige, unique features, and performance capabilities.
 Think of it like buying a high-end property—location, age, and custom finishes all play a huge role in the final valuation.

-Aircraft Age and Condition
+How Age and Condition Affect Price

 A jet's age and overall condition are two of the biggest factors affecting its price.
 A brand-new aircraft will always command the highest price, but the pre-owned market offers a wide spectrum of options.
 An older jet with low flight hours and a pristine maintenance record can be an excellent value.
 Conversely, a newer model with high usage and a spotty history might be priced lower for a reason.
 You should always review the aircraft’s maintenance logs and history.
 Consistent, high-quality aircraft maintenance is crucial for preserving a jet's value and ensuring its safety and reliability for years to come.

-Brand and Model Reputation
+Why Brand and Model Reputation Matter

 In the world of private aviation, brand names carry significant weight.
 Manufacturers like Gulfstream, Bombardier, and Dassault have built reputations for performance, luxury, and reliability over decades.
 Because of this, their aircraft often have a higher resale value compared to less-established brands.
 Certain models also become industry benchmarks, making them highly sought after.
 When you invest in a jet from a top-tier manufacturer, you're not just buying an aircraft; you're buying into a legacy of engineering excellence.
 You can see the quality of different manufacturers by exploring a diverse aircraft fleet.